4z0t/Oxygen/README.md

 However, it has so many problems in root that make scripting more pain than joy.

 Oxygen is a Framework that solves this problem and improves some aspects of mission scripting.
-There are % main parts that form coop mission.
+These are main parts that form coop mission.

 ## Objectives and their management